ericbulloch/kwmd/tools/ffuf.md

 `ffuf -u http://10.10.1.1/FUZZ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/raft-large-directories-lowercase.txt`

-- The `FUZZ` part of the command lets ffuf know you want to fuzz the words in the wordlist.
+- The `FUZZ` part of the command lets ffuf know where I want to fuzz the words in the wordlist.
 - The `-u` lets ffuf know what the target url is.
 - The `-w` lets ffuf know what wordlist to use.